yortem/articles-summerizer/Readme.md

 # Articles Summarizer - Chrome Extension

-Articles Summarizer is a powerful Chrome extension that uses Google's Gemini AI to provide instant summaries of web pages.
+Articles Summarizer is a powerful Chrome extension **that emphasizes RTL support**.
+It uses Google's Gemini AI to provide instant summaries of web pages.
 A floating button appears on the side of your screen, allowing you to get a concise summary of any article with a single click.

  <!-- Replace with a real screenshot URL -->